shaeekh/shaeekh.github.io/_pages/about.md

 <div style="text-align: justify">

 I am Tonmoy Hossain.
 I have completed my undergraduate in Computer Science and Engineering from <a href="http://aust.edu/">Ahsanullah University of Science and Technology (AUST)</a>, Dhaka, Bangladesh.
 After completing my undergraduate program, I got the opportunity to serve my alma mater as a Lecturer in the <a href="http://aust.edu/cse/index.htm">Department of CSE</a>.
-My primary research interest lies in Machine Learning Applications, Computer Vision, Data Mining and Medical Image Processing.<br /><br /></div>
+My primary research interest lies in Machine Learning Applications, Computer Vision, Data Mining, and Image Processing.<br /><br /></div>

 <span style="color:Blue"><b>I am currently looking for available graduate position.</b>   </span><br />